BartekCK/node-udp-communication/README.md

 This example is a `small` antipattern.
 We shouldn't send a datagram with commands for file system manage (but it depends ...).
 If we send command for **delete file**, but file not exist, client should get a response with error, but this is not TCP ☺️<br/>So in this kind of problem client/user cannot get information about transaction.
 <br/><br/>
 I created also `UDP client` with Node for show faster way to see result.
-For both app I use 'dgram' and 'fs module in server part.
+For both app I use 'dgram' and 'fs' module in server part.

 ## File system server commands
 Server for fs management should get a special data buffer.
 In this kind I use a JSON.